abradley2/elm-i18next-gen/README.md

 ```

-and a default implementation of `I18Next.Translations` in the sibling `Language.elm` module.
+-and a default implementation of `I18Next.Translations` in the sibling `Language.elm` module.

 ```Language.elm
 defaultLanguage : I18Next.Translations